-For the purposes of these provisions, "Defeasance Securities" means (i) Federal Securities, (ii) noncallable obligations of an agency or instrumentality of the United States of America, including obligations that are unconditionally guaranteed or insured by the agency or instrumentality and that, on the date the City Council adopts or approves proceedings authorizing the issuance of refunding obligations or otherwise provide for the funding of an escrow to effect the defeasance of the obligations are rated as to investment quality by a nationally recognized investment rating firm not less than "AAA" or its equivalent, (iii) noncallable obligations of a state or an agency or a county, municipality, or other political subdivision of a state that have been refunded and that, on the date the City Council adopts or approves proceedings authorizing the issuance of refunding obligations or otherwise provide for the defeasance of the obligations, are rated as to investment quality by a nationally recognized investment rating the issuance of refunding obligations or otherwise provide for the funding of an escrow to effect the defeasance of the obligations, are rated as to investment quality by a nationally recognized investment rating firm no less than "AAA" or its equivalent, and (iv) any other then authorized securities or obligation under applicable State law that may be used to defease the Certificates.
-For the purposes of these provisions, "Federal Securities" means direct, noncallable obligations of the United States of America (including interest strips of the Resolution Funding obligations).
+For the purposes of these provisions, "Defeasance Securities" means (i) Federal Securities, (ii) noncallable obligations of an agency or instrumentality of the United States of America, including obligations that are unconditionally guaranteed or insured by the agency or instrumentality and that, on the date the City Council adopts or approves proceedings authorizing the issuance of refunding obligations or otherwise provide for the funding of an escrow to effect the defeasance of the obligations are rated as to investment quality by a nationally recognized investment rating firm not less than "AAA" or its equivalent, (iii) noncallable obligations of a state or an agency or a county, municipality, or other political subdivision of a state that have been refunded and that, on the date the City Council adopts or approves proceedings authorizing the issuance of refunding obligations or otherwise provide for the funding of an escrow to effect the defeasance of the obligations, are rated as to investment quality by a nationally recognized investment rating firm no less than "AAA" or its equivalent, and (iv) any other then authorized securities or obligation under applicable State law that may be used to defease the Certificates.
+For the purposes of these provisions, "Federal Securities" means direct, noncallable obligations of the United States of America, including obligations that are unconditionally guaranteed by the United States of America (including interest strips of the Resolution Funding Corporation).

-BOOK-ENTRY-ONLY SYSTEM...
+BOOK-ENTRY-ONLY SYSTEM . . .
 This section describes how ownership of the Certificates is to be transferred and how the principal of, premium, if any, and interest on the Certificates are to be paid to and credited by The Depository Trust Company ("DTC"), New York, New York, while the Certificates are registered in its nominee's name.
 The information in this section concerning DTC and the Book-Entry-Only System has been provided by DTC for use in disclosure documents such as this Official Statement.
 The City believes the source of such information to be reliable, but takes no responsibility for the accuracy or completeness thereof.